 The round-trip hike is 11.6km long and should take around 5 hours.
 You will first descend down the wall of the caldera from 2,352m to 2,213 meters before starting your 273m ascent to the top of the volcano.
 The total elevation gain there and back is 516m.

 The altitude is high, so it make take you longer than normal to hike this distance.
 Don't forget to bring water!

 3. Stay at an Airbnb and live like the islanders doWe loved staying in an Airbnb on the island and felt like we were living the islander way of life.
 We enjoyed buying groceries from local grocery stores and making dinner at home.
 Having dinner outside on our patio for sunset was a highlight!
-If you can, try to get an Airbnb with a sunset and sea view
+If you can, try to get a place with a sunset and sea view

-The airbnb we stayed at was a cute and colourful bungalow located in the quiet neighbourhood of Plateau-Caillou.
+The Airbnb we stayed at was a cute and colourful bungalow located in the quiet neighbourhood of Plateau-Caillou.
 We found the location to be a convenient starting point for our adventures on the island.
 Our airbnb had sunset and sea views.